ustk/Align-IT_Documentation/g_settings/Readme.md

 ##### DELAY SIGN

-Depending on your point of view, you might want to see the computed delay differences as POSITIVE or NEGATIVE.
+Depending on your point of view, you might want to see the computed delay differences as POSITIVE or NEGATIVE values.

-This has no impact on the results whatsoever, it is just a visualisation help.
+> This has no impact on the results whatsoever, it is just a visualisation help.

 ##### REMEMBER SETTINGS